Botcopy/docs/docs/responses/botcopy-custom-payloads.md

 ## Forms

-Forms have a title and fields waiting for user input.
+Forms contain fields for user input.
+These fields come in a variety of fieldTypes and associated attributes.
+You can also add a title and subtitle to your forms.

-Dialogflow ES: Field inputs are assigned as a parameter on `botcopy-form-context`
+Dialogflow ES: User inputs are set as a parameter on `botcopy-form-context`

-Dialogflow CX: Field input are assigned as a session parameter for Dialogflow CX.
+Dialogflow CX: User inputs are set as session parameters

 Forms exclusively use a [message](#message) action, which is the training phrase or event used to continue the conversation when the form is filled.